How I can help you

 I soon realized ,on my dime, that just because you throw a line out , there is no guarantee you'll catch anything worth keeping.
 I also remembered that If you have a dream, you also soon realize that it's not just a monetary investment that is required but regardless of your enterprise ,success requires putting forth personal capital such as perseverance, sweat equity, and dedicating yourself to doing whatever had to be done.
 As a startup, I knew that setting a good example was crucial and accordingly we adopted an internal code of ethical standards to insure integrity and fair play for all.
 I did my best to apply those standards regardless of the relationship whether it be it with a prospect,customer,vendor or employee.

-I also learned that while daring to be different is imperative to get noticed, planning and execution will ultimately decide who swims and who sinks.
+I also learned that while daring to be different is imperative to get noticed, planning and execution ultimately decides who swims and who sinks.

 One by one, former customers who said they would support me actually did.
 In the end,the essence of my career in freight transportation and logistics management was all about effective communication and attention to detail.
-These are required attributes regardless of the business type that you elect to start.
+These are required attributes regardless of the business type that you elect to start and are absolutely q requirement going forward.

 As my own enterprise, I developed a recipe for consistency of service and stuck to the plan.
 I took ownership of our customers shipments and treated them as if they were our own;in essence they were as we had promises to keep.